xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 ### Scope of Global Variables

 **Global Variables** are visible only in the scope of a **Test Case** or a **Test Suite**, **NOT** in a Test Suite Collection.
 In other words, a profile that contains global variables can be executed by a test case or a test suite, not a test suite collection.

+more descriptive hơn xíu và minh hoạ hình ảnh nữa 11:29
+A Test Suite Collection comprises with one or more runs of Test Suites.
+In the definition of a Test Suite Collection, you can assign which Profile to apply to each Test Suites.
+This implies that a Profile (= a set of GlobalVariables) is scoped for each run of a Test Suite.
+In a Test Suite Collection, you can list single Test Suite more than once with different Profiles applied.
+In the above screenshot, you can find “Test Suites/CURA/Twins_capture” is listed twice.
+The first one has a Profile “CURA_ProductionEnv”.
+The second one has a Profile “CURA_DevelopmentEnv”.
+This association proves that a Profile is Test Suite scoped.
+Otherwise, the association can not be logically valid. — an inductive reasoning

 ### Use a Global Variable